On the theory of topological computation in the lowest Landau level of QHE

 The transport of information through quasi-particles exhibiting long-range non-abelian Aharonov-Bohm interactions can yield similar topological quantum computation [4].
 Kitaev [5] pointed out topological quantum computer as a device in which quantum numbers carried by quasi-particles residing on 2DES have long range Aharonov-Bohm interactions with one another.There exist a strong quantum correlations between the quasi-particles interacting by A-B effect extending out over large distances [6].

 The interwinding of the quasi-particles trajectories in the course of time evolution of the qubits realizes controlled-phase transformations with nontrivial phase values.One of the remarkable discoveries of recent decades is the infinite range A-B interactions observed in Fractional Quantum Hall effect [7].

-The electrons in the Quantum Hall systems are so highly frus7trated that the ground state is an extremely entangled state.
-The quantum entanglement of particle having nontrivial Berry phase is associated with the transport of a charge around a flux which is equivalent to the Aharanov-Bohm phase.
+The electrons in the Quantum Hall systems are so highly frustrated that the ground state is an extremely entangled state.
+The quantum entanglement of particle having nontrivial Berry phase is associated with the transport of a charge around a flux which is equivalent to the Aharonov-Bohm phase in the analogy with the gauge theory.
 A similar reflection is seen in FQHE when one quasi-partcle/composite particle goes around another encircling an area A. The total phase associated with this path is given by [8]

 where $N_{enc}$ is the number of composite fermion inside the loop.
 The first term on the right hand side is usual A-B phase and the second term is the contribution from the vortices bound to composite fermions indicating that each enclosed composite fermion effectively reduces the flux by $2p$ flux quanta.
-These particles of a nontrivial condensed matter state obey fractional statistics and Arovas et.al.[9] pointed out that due to the exchange of particles over a half loop, a phase factor $e^{i\pi\theta}= (-1)^{\theta}$ is produced .
+These particles of a nontrivial condensed matter state obey fractional statistics and Arovas et.al.[9] pointed out that the exchange of particles over a half loop producing phase factor $e^{i\pi\theta}= (-1)^{\theta}$.

-In quantum mechanical entanglement of two spin-$1/2$ particles Berry Phase plays an important role during the spin echo method [10].We have studied the rotation of qubit in presence of circulating magnetic field under the spin echo method [11].
-In the light of quantum entanglement, we have applied recently [12] this idea in QHE to study the formation of Hall qubit in $\nu=1$, through rotation of qubit having Berry phase that has been discussed in the section-1.
-We aim in this paper in section-2, to study in the background of topological computation the generation of Hall qubits by the rotation of one qubit near another having Aharanov-Bohm interactions.
+In the entanglement of two spin-$1/2$ particles in presence of magnetic field through the spin echo method BP plays an important role [10].
+We have studied in presence of Rabi oscillation the rotation of qubit through BP [11].
+A reflection of this idea is seen to study the formation of Hall qubit rotation recently in $\nu=1$ the ground state in the light of quantum entanglement [12].
+Here we aim at understanding the rotation of Hall qubits having A-B interactions in the background of topological computation.